Pongara National Park

-During the dry season, Pongara hits its stride and puts on an intimate display of marine activities.
+During the dry season, Pongara plays host to an intimate display of marine activities.
 Here, migratory bottlenose dolphins and humpback whales arrive from the chilly southern oceans to breed in the Atlantic’s warm currents.
 For a memorable encounter, we can arrange a chartered whale-watching expedition where, from the safety of your boat, you can watch the large mammals breach majestically from the water.
 Another spectacular occurrence is the arrival of migratory sea turtles; the largest gathering of critically-endangered leatherbacks on the West Coast of Africa.
 If you visit midway during the nesting season, it is also possible to view on a guided tour the sea turtles’ first hatchlings as they make their mercy dash from the nest to the tides.

 when to visit

 The best time the view the turtles is between November and March, while June to August is the breeding season for migrating whales and dolphins.
 Primate and large mammal viewing [forest elephant, hippo and buffalo] is experienced best during the extended rainy seasons; between September and December and February and May.
 This is also a great time to enjoy a boat ride through the Komo Estuary and beyond into the mangroves where primates; small monkeys including chimpanzee, are often in view.
 Further afield in the patchwork of grasslands and waterways, you can watch small herds of forest elephants, forest buffalo and submerged hippos.
 July to October is an excellent time to view migratory birds along the shoreline and in the mangroves.

 Gabon Wildlife Camps & Safaris offer a minimum two night-stay [up to two adults].
 Your accommodation package includes all meals, airport or hotel transfers to Pongara by boat and vehicle.
 Special packages are also available for families.